Sometimes we ask business people around us and randomly in the web whether they use infographics and, if not, why?

 If you don’t fancy the style or the colors, you can choose a different template and freely adjust the content, fonts, colors, etc. so that the infographic report matches your presentation color scheme and/or company branding.

-If you feel you need some help with infographics and the editor, check our “Resourses” webpage.
+If you feel you need some help with infographics and the editor, check our “Support” webpage.

 Hope it helps!